CSC207-UofT/course-project-time/phase1/design-document.md

 ## SOLID (not completed)

-How well does your design adhere to the SOLID design principles?
-Give us specific examples of how your design adheres to the SOLID principles.
-If you found that something in your design wasn't good, tell us about that too!
-Pretending part of your design is good — when you know it isn't — can potentially hurt your mark significantly!
-Acknowledging bad design can earn you marks and demonstrates understanding — especially if you discuss how you could fix it if you had more time!

 ###  The Single-responsibility principle

 Classes are designed such that each only has one responsibility.
 For instance,